Druwerd/github-actions-rails7/README.md

-# Rails App with Postgres DB using Github-actions
+# Rails API App with Postgres DB using Github-actions

 This is sample app using github-actions to run rspec and rubocop.